alf-tool/alf-core/README.md

 folder and sub-folders.
 I'll of course strongly consider any contribution implementing the Environment contract on top of SQL or NoSQL databases or anything that can be useful to manipulate with relational algebra.
-Such contributions can be added to the project directly, in the lib/alf/environment folder, for example.
+Such contributions can be added to the project directly.
 A base template would look like:

     class Foo < Alf::Environment